Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Discussion: LLM as Other Roles for Safety

-\textbf{1) User Specific Scenario Generation and Variation}: The language model can generate natural language descriptions of diverse driving scenarios by user input for safety concerns, allowing the simulation module to create a wide range of realistic and challenging situations for testing and training in a safety perspective.
-This helps in ensuring that the autonomous system is well-prepared for various real-world conditions. \textbf{2) Human-Like Interaction}: The language model can simulate human-like interactions by generating realistic communication between simulated drivers, pedestrians, and other entities.
-This enhances the realism of the simulation, allowing the autonomous system to practice responding to natural language cues and gestures for safety purposes. \textbf{3) Simulation Annotation and Analysis}: The language model can assist in annotating simulation data by generating descriptions or labels for different events and entities, which further the AV development. \textbf{4) Fault and Unsafe Edge Case Analysis}: The language model can aid in summarizing and generating natural language descriptions of simulated faults and unsafe edge cases in the simulation environment.
-This helps the developers to better understand and improve the AD systems.
+\textbf{LLMs for Simulation.} \textit{1) User Specific Scenario Generation and Variation}: The language model can generate natural language descriptions of diverse driving scenarios by user input for safety concerns, allowing the simulation module to create a wide range of realistic and challenging situations for testing and training in a safety perspective.
+This helps in ensuring that the autonomous system is well-prepared for various real-world conditions. \textit{2) Human-Like Interaction}: The language model can simulate human-like interactions by generating realistic communication between simulated drivers, pedestrians, and other entities.
+This enhances the realism of the simulation, allowing the autonomous system to practice responding to natural language cues and gestures for safety purposes. \textit{3) Simulation Annotation and Analysis}: The language model can assist in annotating simulation data by generating descriptions or labels for different events and entities, which further the AV development.